 Glucosamine is one of the building blocks of skin tissue, because it is extremely repairing for the skin.

 It is also considered a skin-identical ingredient, due to its components of amino acids, sugar, hyaluronic acid, and mucopolysaccharides.

 Its role on the skin is twofold; working as a treatment for UV-damaged skin and for wound healing.

 One of the roles of panthenol is to promote epithelisation of the skin’s tissues, repairing and rebuilding a damaged barrier function.

 Red Hogweed (Boerhavia diffusa) Extract

 This is a remarkable herb that has a real affinity with sensitive skin, it renews skin cells helping to restore tissue integrity.

 It blocks the inflammatory pathway that helps to reduce nerve response, reducing sensitivity associated with neurogenic inflammation.

-An extract from Licorice, which has wonderful anti-inflammatory properties.
+An extract from Liquorice, which has wonderful anti-inflammatory properties.

 Wild cherry (Prunus serotina) bark extract